 For what it lacks in terms of of big-ticket, guidebook front cover worthy sights for the tourist, La Paz's streets and people provide endless numbers of serendipitous moments for the traveller; bizarre rituals, unique interactions with locals and a sense that you are, truly, experiencing a way of life that feels intensely, fantastically, foreign to all of your senses.
 It's a city to be discovered on foot or from above with a rough plan and a thirst to discover nuances and charms which others may miss, to witness the idiosyncratic Bolivian version of urban development and growth where extremely traditional approaches to life and commerce exist in tandem, and often at a curious juxtaposition, with the country's efforts to develop more modern infrastructure.
 In a number of ways, the city is home to a number of elements we will always remember about our three months in Bolivia.

-Here are our favourite experiences for travellers in La Paz, fun things to do, as well as some essential information for making the most of your visit.
+Here are our favourite experiences for travellers to the city, fun things to do in La Paz, as well as some essential information for making the most of your visit.

 take Mi Teleferico to el alto